TitanRFS/CarParkManager/README.md

 Generate a report on the car park status by clicking the "Generate Report" button.
 Save the car park data to a text file by clicking the "Save" button.
 Load car park data from a previously saved file by clicking the "Load" button.
-Please note that the application is designed with a capacity of 10 parking spaces by default.
+Note: The application is designed with a capacity of 10 parking spaces by default.